PiaCuk/distillistic/README.md

 ### Experiments

-We implement the following existing algorihms:
+We implement the following existing algorithms:
 - Knowledge Distillation (KD, Hinton et al., 2015)
 - Deep Mutual Learning (DML, Zhang et al., 2018)
 - Teacher-free Knowledge Distillation with virtual teacher (Tf-KD_virtual, Yuan et al., 2020)

 We compare these algorithms on two popular image classification benchmarks, Fashion-MNIST and ImageNet.

 Additionally, we introduce a novel distillation setup, namely cross-quality distillation.
 In cross-quality KD, the teacher is pre-trained on full-resolution images, while the student learns on low resolution.
-The goal of cross-quality KD is that the student learns meaningful features from the teaching signal, that it could not learn from the low-resolution images alone.
+The goal of cross-quality KD is that the student learns meaningful features from the teaching signal that it could not learn from the low-resolution images alone.
 We compare cross-quality KD to DML in a set of downscaling experiments.

+### Resources

+The KD, DML, and Tf-KD_virtual implementations were based on the KD_Lib library (Shah et al., 2020).
+We used the pre-trained ImageNet models from torchvision, a library that is part of the PyTorch framework (Paszke et al., 2019).
+Both datasets used, Fashion-MNIST and ImageNet, are publicly available.

 ## References
 - Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 "Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).
 - Naeini, M. P., Cooper, G., & Hauskrecht, M. (2015).
 "Obtaining well calibrated probabilities using bayesian binning."
 Twenty-Ninth AAAI Conference on Artificial Intelligence.
+- Paszke, Adam, et al. "PyTorch: An imperative style, high-performance deep learning library."
+Advances in neural information processing systems 32 (2019).
+- Shah, Het, et al. "KD-Lib: A PyTorch library for knowledge distillation, pruning and quantization." arXiv preprint arXiv:2011.14691 (2020).
 - Yuan, Li, et al. "Revisiting knowledge distillation via label smoothing regularization."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.
 - Zhang, Ying, et al. "Deep mutual learning."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.